-We give a complete classification of analytic equivalence of germs of parametric families of systems of linear differential equations unfolding a generic resonant singularity of Poincaré rank 1 in dimension $n\!=\!2$.
-The moduli space of analytic equivalence classes is described in terms of a tuple of formal invariants and a single analytic invariant obtained from the trace of monodromy.
-Moreover, an universal unfolding is given for each singularity.
-To achieve this, we construct a set of two natural domains in a ramified covering of the complex time--parameter space on which bounded linear transformations exist between parametric systems with the same formal invariants.
+\Abstract{We give a complete classification of analytic equivalence of germs of parametric families of systems of complex linear differential equations unfolding a generic resonant singularity of Poincar\'e rank 1 in dimension $n = 2$ whose leading matrix is a Jordan bloc.
+The moduli space of analytic equivalence classes is described in terms of a tuple of formal invariants and a single analytic invariant obtained from the trace of monodromy, and analytic normal forms are given.
+We also explain the underlying phenomena of confluence of two simple singularities and of a turning point, the associated Stokes geometry, and the change of order of Borel summability of formal solutions in dependence on a complex parameter.}